samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 - 2017-01-03-rails-5-with-auth0
 ---

-By now, your development workflow must have a solid foundation based on part 1.
+**TL;DR:** By now, your development workflow must have a solid foundation based on [part 1](https://auth0.com/blog/ruby-on-rails-killer-workflow-with-docker-part-1).
 You have continuous testing and live reloading set up already.
-In this second and final part, you'll connect your app to Auth0.
-You'll establish a pipeline to automatically deploy your changes to [Heroku].
-You'll also use [Travis CI] as a quality gate to run tests before deployment.
+In this second and final part, you'll do three things.
+First, you will secure your app with [Auth0](https://auth0.com).
+Then, you'll establish a pipeline to automatically deploy your changes to [Heroku].
+Lastly, you'll also use [Travis CI] as a quality gate to run tests before deployment.

 ## Cloud Authentication by Auth0